 If you use this as a sign of progress for weight loss, you should use a similar method for tracking progress in the gym.

 One of the easiest and simplest ways of seeing progress in the gym is to log and track your workouts.
 You can use a notepad, notes app on your phone or even dedicated workout apps designed for logging workouts and for something you can do whilst resting between sets, the benefits are numerous!

-The human body is very good at adapting, if you’re bench pressing the same weight that you were 2 years ago then chances are you will look the same as you did 2 years ago!
-In order to grow and get bigger/stronger you need to constantly force the body into changing, therefore you need to utilise progressive overload.
+The human body is very good at adapting.
+To grow and get bigger and stronger you need to constantly force the body into changing, therefore you need to utilise progressive overload.
 This is done by lifting more weight, using the same weight for more reps or using the same weight whilst taking shorter rest periods.
 Simply keeping a record of your workout means you can look back on it the following session and see where you need to add weight or reps, in order to be constantly progressing and forcing your body into new adaptations.

 Setting Goals & Targets

-When setting a weight loss target you use the scales as a way of tracking progress, therefore when setting goals in the gym (you definitely need to be doing this as well) you will need to track these in a similar manner.
+When setting a weight loss target you use the scales as a way of tracking progress, therefore when setting goals in the gym you will need to track these in a similar manner.
 Having this written down each workout allows you to see how you are progressing over time and also how far you still need to go.
-This can have a powerful psychological influence and set a clear guideline for each workout, you can’t score a goal if you don’t know where the net is!
+This can have a powerful psychological influence and set a clear guideline for each workout.

 Sense of Purpose